-I would be honored for you to read my book, Raising Financial Confident Kids.
-It tells our story, details our plan and is as relevant and practical today as this plan was years ago when we first came up with it.
+I would be honored for you to read my book, Raising Financially Confident Kids.
+It tells our story, details our plan, and is as relevant and practical today as this plan was years ago when we first came up with it.

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.

 Please keep your comments positive, encouraging, helpful, brief,

 and on-topic in keeping with EC Posting Guidelines